jrjames83/search_with_machine_learning_course/week3/project_commentary.md

 ### Bottom Line Reflections

 Associating queries with categories can be useful for filtering purposes and potentially for shorter tail queries (as seen in the succesful queries section) where `bm25` scoring doesn't do well without deliberate use of function scoring with document signals like popuarlity or through methods like `learning to rank`.
-Though, to the course author's point, given the importance of these short tail queries, you're better off investing in human mappings to your taxoomy to avoid classification issues.
+Though, to the course authors' point, given the importance of these short tail queries, you're better off investing in human mappings to your taxoomy to avoid classification issues, like was the case with `beats`.

 As the query gets longer and `bm25` tends to do a better job of retrieval, I wonder how impactful this technique can be, outside of an enviornment where the user is filtering by price and you want to avoid running into precision issues, depending on how many results are retrieved and ready to be sorted.
 Perhaps you can get away with quality sorting for mid to long tail queries using some `minimum_should_match` clauses and document popularity cutoffs before rendering the sorted results.
 You'd have to benchmark the hand-crafted sort against the model for a variety of queries to get a sense of the tradeoffs.

-Thinking through how the taxonomy is pruned and what effects this has on the classifier quality is difficult, at least without a robust human judgement list.
+Thinking through how the taxonomy is pruned and what effects this has on the classifier quality is difficult, at least without a robust human judgement list or some programmatic heuristic that attempts to address the precision/recall tradeoff.
 I think I'd want to test multiple classifiers, each time checking how often the filter exercise results in no remaining records after initial retrieval, but also balancing ML classifier thresholds.
 It's a big effort to say the least!